Mobil 1: Australian Touring Car Championship/Supercars

+Title sponsors

+Since 2002, it has been the title sponsor of the 12 Hours of Sebring.
+Since 2008, it has been the title sponsor of the Porsche Supercup.

+Other

 Mobil 1 was a lubricants supplier of DTM team Mercedes-AMG from 1995 until 2010.
 It supports Porsche and Corvette sports car programs as lubricants provider since 1996.
 The Bentley Continental GT3 factory cars are also sponsored by Mobil 1 since 2013.

-Mobil 1 currently providing sponsorship for Lexus-backed 3GT Racing since 2017 season.
-In motorcycle racing, Mobil 1 also provided lubricants for Spanish MotoGP team Pons Racing in the 2002 and 2003 seasons.